How to Teach English in China

 I want to Help You

-I have personally been working and teaching English as a foreign language in China for more than four years and have taught in many schools and universities, so I am well placed to give you good advice.
+I have personally been working and teaching English as a foreign language in China for more than five years and have taught in many schools ranging from kindergartens to universities, so I am well placed to give you good advice.

-I remember in in my first year teaching way up north in Changchun, where it would go from -37 in the winter to +37 in the summer and the snow would last about eight months, but the plus was that you never really had any rain because it would just snow instead.
+I remember in my first year teaching, way up north in Changchun, a smaller third-tier city of only 8 million or so, where it would go from,-37 in the winter to +37 in the summer and the snow would last about eight months.
+But the plus was, that you never really had any rain because it would just snow instead.

-During the coldest parts of winter, the windows on the buses would freeze up and you couldn’t see out due to the thick frost.
-So in order to know where to get off, I would have to count the stops and mark them off by scratching marks in the frosted windows because I didn’t understand the announcements in Chinese.
+During the coldest parts of winter, the windows on the buses would freeze up on the inside and you couldn’t see out due to the thick frost.
+So, in order to know where to get off, I would have to count the stops and mark them off by scratching marks into the frost on the windows because I didn’t understand the announcements in Chinese.

 Then you had to be carefully getting off as the ground was really slippery and sometimes there would be a pile of people, who had fallen over getting off the bus.
 It was kind of like dismounting a ski lift at a ski slope.

 Then one morning you would wake up and there would be blossoms on the trees and the snow was gone and it’s summer and it’s was like a different place.
-There as you were getting use to the new surroundings and thinking that the climate wasn’t too bad because the summers were nice and warm, suddenly the next morning there would be snow on the ground.
+There just as you were getting use to the new surroundings and thinking that the climate wasn’t too bad as the summers were nice and warm, suddenly the next morning there would be snow on the ground again.

-They do that in Shanghai too, but with water whenever they wash down the streets.
-The trucks will just come past spraying water and you will get wet if you don’t get out of the way.
+They do that in Shanghai too, but with water, whenever they wash down the streets.
+The trucks will just come past, spraying water and you will get wet, if you don’t get out of the way.
+But as a city Shanghai is great, its very international and you can get western type food almost anywhere and there are lots of foreigners there.

 The Reason I’m Telling You This…

-It’s not just about the ‘interesting’ weather in the North East of China.
-I want to ensure teachers who come to China will have their expectations met, enjoy a safe, stable teaching experience and have comfortable lifestyle and don’t have too much of a culture shock because believe me, many things are different in China.
+It’s not just about the ‘interesting‘ weather in the North-East of China.
+I want to ensure teachers who come to China will have their expectations met, enjoy a safe, stable teaching experience and have a comfortable lifestyle and don’t have too much of a culture shock, because believe me, many things are different, in China.
+You have to see it to understand what I’m talking about.

 For this reason, before coming to teach English in China, I want to give you some information, in order that you will have a better understanding of what teaching English in China actually involves and to avoid becoming one of the 20 percent that leave before completing their contracts.